This tutorial provides an overview of the Online version of ArcGIS, one of ESRI's many mapping tools.

 Your map opens as it was the last time you saved it.
 We’re going to add the Wards again, but this time choose Add > Search for Layers.

 The Search for Layers panel opens.
-By default, you will be searching within My Organization.
-This searches all the hosted feature layers that have been shared by anyone in the University of Toronto ArcGIS Online system.
-Your layer won’t be included there because you have not shared it yet.
-To search for your layer, change the drop-down to My Content instead.
+By default, you will be searching within My Content which lists files that you yourself have uploaded to your Content space (where you just uploaded the Wards shapefile to).
+If you hit the dropdown and choose My Organization, you might discover that you are searching hosted feature layers that have been shared by anyone in the University of Toronto ArcGIS Online system.
+Your recently-uploaded layer will not be included there because you have not shared it yet.

 Your Toronto Wards layer is the only hosted feature layer you have, so it is the only item that appears in the results list.
-Click Add.
+Click the "+" sign below the layer name.

-In the Search for Layers panel, click Done Adding Layers.
+In the Search for Layers panel, click the back arrow, returning you to the Contents window.

 Notice that the wards now appear to be floating on top of the school locations.
 In the Contents panel, hover your cursor near the check box for the Wards layer.
 You should notice the cursor changes its symbol.
 When the cursor changes you can then drag the Wards layer down below the Schools layer in the Contents.
 This will cause the schools to draw on top of the wards.